2018/19 BSMD Medical Dermatology Trainee Awards (previously known as trainee fellowships)

 Following on from the recently awarded 2018 BSMD trainee awards (Dr Bryan Murphy, ST5 trainee from Ulster Hospital, Belfast and Dr Vanessa Van-de-Velde, ST5 Edinburgh Royal Infirmary, Edinburgh) the BSMD will be inviting 2019 Trainee Award applications in July (closing date 8th Feb 2019).
 This is an excellent opportunity to fund individualised programmes of medical dermatology training: two awards will be awarded in open competition to UK and Eire dermatology trainees (including post CCT fellows).

-Each award will be funded up to a maximum value of £2500: a suggested programme might be 10 visits to centres where medical dermatology experience can be gained, in addition to attendance at a relevant medical dermatology meeting or conference.
+Each award will be funded up to a maximum value of £2500: a suggested programme might be 10 visits to centres where medical dermatology experience can be gained, in addition to attendance at a relevant medical dermatology meeting or conference (please note that BSMD courses and conferences are specifically excluded as it is expected that trainees with an interest in medical dermatology will have already attended these).
 Dermatology Specialty Specific Examination is a desirable qualification.
 All applications must be from BSMD trainee members and should provide full and realistic costings.

 The BSMD website advertises a directory of UK medical dermatologists who have offered to provide clinical experience in their areas of expertise.
 Potential applicants should contact members of this UK medical dermatology training network to enquire about availability and help construct their suggested award programmes.
 It would be perfectly acceptable to have several supervisors at different sites as the components of a single award.
 A list of contact email addresses for directory members is available from Jane Setterfield (email@example.com).